benjspitler/benjspitler.github.io/nba-fantasy-predictions.md

 These results actually make a good deal of sense, and are largely consonant with 2020-2021's leading scorers and the leading scorers through half of the 2021-2022 season.
 That said, there are some glaring omissions and questionable inclusions, which I discuss later in this post.

+### Multilayer neural networks

+The other machine learning method I tested on this data was a multilayer neural network.

 The first step was to pare down the raw data that forms the back end of the EDPI ([downloadable here](https://egyptdeathpenaltyindex.com/download-data)) into a format that could serve as the basis for regression analysis.
 The EDPI data contains a wealth of information about individual defendants in capital trials in Egypt, including: